Which Explanation Should I Choose? A Function Approximation Perspective to Characterizing Post Hoc Explanations: Introduction

-\item We introduce a \textit{no free lunch theorem for explanation methods} which demonstrates that no single explanation method can perform local function approximation faithfully across all neighbourhoods, thereby underscoring the need for a strategy to choose among various explanation methods.
+\item We introduce a \textit{no free lunch theorem for explanation methods} which demonstrates that no single explanation method can perform local function approximation faithfully across all neighbourhoods, which in turn calls for a principled approach to select among methods.

-\item To choose among methods, we set forth a \textit{guiding principle} based on the function approximation perspective, deeming a method to be effective if its explanation model recovers the underlying model when the former is in the same model class as the latter (i.e. if the explanation model perfectly approximates the underlying model when it is able to do so).
+\item To select among methods, we set forth a \textit{guiding principle} based on function approximation, deeming a method to be effective if its explanation recovers the black-box model when the two are in the same model class (i.e., if the explanation perfectly approximates the black-box model when possible).